Prasanna811/motion_detection_opencv/README.md

 # motion_detection_opencv

 Here I've implemented a motion detector using OpenCv.
-We have took the concept of contour for detection motion.
+We have took the concept of contour for motion detection.

 Steps performed: